LESSON 1:I – What are the learning objectives of this lesson?

 - Describe the concepts and frameworks used to understand challenges and design solutions including: the social determinants of health, collective impact and continuous quality improvement.

-- Describe the social determinants of health, why they guide the 100% Community initiative, and the ten vital family services/programs shown to create resilient childhoods and strengthen families.
+- Describe the social determinants of health, why they guide the 100% New Mexico initiative, and the ten vital family services/programs shown to create resilient childhoods and strengthen families.

 - Demonstrate how to communicate effectively about the course and initiative and local projects the team are developing.